 Naked mole-rats

 The African naked mole-rat (Heterocephalus glaber) is a highly unusual mammal.
 Like certain ant, bee and termite species, naked mole-rats are eusocial, meaning that they live in large colonies with a sole, breeding female, the queen.
 Moreover, they are cold-blooded, live for over 35 years (similarly sized mice live for under a tenth of the time) are resistant to cancer and as others and we have shown, they have highly unusual nocifensive behaviours, in particular they do not find acid nocifensive.
 We identified that the molecular basis of the acid insensitivity displayed by naked mole-rats is due to an amino acid alteration in the voltage-gated sodium channel subunit NaV1.7: acid activates naked mole-rat acid sensors, but simultaneously blocks NaV1.7 to such an extent that action potentials are not generated.
-Interestingly, we find that neurones innervating the distal colon are activated by acid in the naked mole-rat (albeit less than in mouse), which can be explained by work looking at mice lacking NaV1.7 that exhibit normal visceral pain, i.e. NaV1.7 is more important for somatic than visceral pain.
+Interestingly, we find that neurons innervating the distal colon are activated by acid in the naked mole-rat (albeit less than in mouse), which can be explained by work looking at mice lacking NaV1.7 that exhibit normal visceral pain, i.e. NaV1.7 is more important for somatic than visceral pain.

-We have also been involved in studies demonstrating the extreme hypoxia resistance of the naked mole-rat and have further shown how naked mole-rat cortical neurones are resistant to acid-induced cell death due to a decrease in the function of neuronal acid-sensing ion channels.
+We have also been involved in studies demonstrating the extreme hypoxia resistance of the naked mole-rat and have further shown how naked mole-rat cortical neurons are resistant to acid-induced cell death due to a decrease in the function of neuronal acid-sensing ion channels.

 With regard to naked mole-rat cancer resistance.
 It was originally proposed that naked mole-rat cells were resistant to malignant transformation and thus providing a cell autonomous explanation for their cancer resistance.
 However, in a collaboration with Walid Khaled, we recently demonstrated that naked mole-rat cells can be transformed by oncogenes, just like the cells of mice, i.e. the cancer resistance of naked mole-rats is likely the result of something non-cell autonomous, perhaps an altered immune response...the search goes on!
 This research and the background to the project was covered in the Guardian.
 One recent collaborative investigation found that naked mole-rats have a slower somatic mutation rate, which might help to account for their lower incidence of cancer and healthy ageing, a brilliant Tweetorial of this was written by the lead author of the project Alex Cagan.